polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 Notice how the second argument resembles the relative path of the file.
-What the endpoint resolver will do, is roughly to add _".sockets.hl"_ to the relative URL specified, load this file dynamically, add the specified arguments, and execute its Hyperlambda.
+What the endpoint resolver will do, is roughly to add _".sockets.hl"_ to the relative URL specified, load this file dynamically, add the input arguments, and execute its Hyperlambda.
 This gives us a way to dynamically execute Hyperlambda files to respond to incoming SignalR messages.
-In addition it gives us the same method to declare arguments, and pass in arguments to our SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.
+In addition it gives us the same method to declare arguments and pass in arguments to our SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.